Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

   - Long Range: roll at least 39 using 2d20, then roll d6 for hit location
   - Mid Range: roll at least 34 using 2d20, then roll d6 for hit location
   - Close Range: Guaranteed hit, roll d6 for hit location
-- Hit scores a crit on that component, destroying either armour or the component itself
+- Hit kills that component
 - No defence possible

 **Missile System**:
 - Each ship starts with 4 missiles
 - Can only target ships with destroyed PD
 - 66.6% chance to hit (roll 3+ on d6)
-- Max range of 20" because your missile needs to constantly burn reaction mass to manoeuvre in space
+- Max range of 30" because your missile needs to constantly burn reaction mass to manoeuvre in space
 - Scores a crit on hit (roll d6 for component)
 - Unable to use if missile bays destroyed
 - Can fire 2 missiles at once, but remember, ships with active PD are completely invulnerable to missiles